-RECOMMENDED: Check out the best vegetarian restaurants in Sydney
+Cool with eggs and dairy?
+Check out the best vegetarian restaurants in Sydney.

 Got a mixed group?
 Head to one of the 50 best restaurants in Sydney.